Hummingbot API¶

 classDef botsStyle stroke:#E549FF,stroke-width:3px

-class DASH clientStyle
+class CONDOR clientStyle

 class API,PG,MQTT apiStyle